imgag/megSAP/doc/internal/grch38_false_duplications.md

 About 1.3 MB of the GRCh38 reference was identified as falsely duplicated, including some medically relevant genes.
 For details, see this paper: https://www.nature.com/articles/s41587-021-01158-1

 To fix this the regions are masked in the reference genome by replacing the sequence with 'N'.
+The regions are specified [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_GRC_exclusions.bed).

 ## Changes in small variant calling